Every project at Pi Innovo begins by understanding the customer’s requirements of the project.

 • Autonomous master in-vehicle communications control

-First and foremost, Pi works with you to thoroughly understand the ASIL safety levels needed, and Pi ECU solutions to find the most appropriate design solutions that meet the safety levels.
-Pi staff is trained in 26262 and a Certified Safety Professional will be on your project.
-Pi has completed large safety-critical projects according to ISO 26262.
+First and foremost, Pi Innovo works with you to thoroughly understand the ASIL safety levels needed, and Pi Innovo ECU solutions to find the most appropriate design solutions that meet the safety levels.
+Pi Innovo staff is trained in 26262 and a Certified Safety Professional will be on your project.
+Pi Innovo has completed large safety-critical projects according to ISO 26262.